As a Lindt & Sprüngli group company, we at Ghirardelli comply with the group's sustainability standards.

 Empowerment Through Education

-Since 2008, Lindt & Sprüngli has built or refurbished a total of 43 schools benefiting approximately 6,700 children.
+Since 2008, Lindt & Sprüngli has built or refurbished a total of 50 schools across all origin countries benefiting approximately 9,700 children.

 Clean and Safe Water Access